fleetdm/fleet/.github/ISSUE_TEMPLATE/story.md

 ### Product
 - [ ] UI changes: TODO <!-- Insert the link to the relevant Figma file describing all relevant changes.
 Remove this checkbox if there are no changes to the user interface. -->
 - [ ] CLI usage changes: TODO <!-- Specify what changes to the CLI usage are required.
 Remove this checkbox if there are no changes to the CLI. -->
 - [ ] REST API changes: TODO <!-- Specify what changes to the API are required.
 Remove this checkbox if there are no changes necessary.
-Product may move this item to the list above if they choose to design the API changes. -->
+The product manager may move this item to the engineering list below if they decide that engineering will design the API changes. -->
 - [ ] Permissions changes: TODO <!-- Specify what changes to the permissions are required.
 Remove this checkbox if there are no changes necessary. -->
 - [ ] Outdated documentation changes: TODO <!-- Specify what changes to the documentation are required.
 Remove this checkbox if there are no changes necessary. -->
 - [ ] Changes to paid features or tiers: TODO  <!-- List changes to paid features or tiers required.
 Implementation of paid features should live in the `ee/` directory.
 Remove this checkbox if there are no changes necessary. -->